muxinc/mux-python/docs/VideoViewsApi.md

 List Video Views

-Returns a list of video views.
+Returns a list of video views which match the filters and have a `view_end` within the specified timeframe.

 ### Example